tinymce/tinymce-docs/plugins/premium/tinydrive/introduction.md

 ## Upload files URL

-The URL format for each file is `https://drive.tiny.cloud/1/{your-api-key}/{uuid}` and gets generated when a file is uploaded.
+The URL format for each file is `https://drive.tiny.cloud/1/{your-api-key}/{uuid}`, and is generated when a file is uploaded.
-If a file is moved or renamed, it will still have the same unique URL, so the restructuring of the files using {{site.cloudfilemanager}} won't affect where they are being used.
-However, deleting a file will mark the URL as being unused, and the URL will not continue to work.
+If a file is moved or renamed, it will still have the same unique URL, so the restructuring of the files using {{site.cloudfilemanager}} won't affect the URL.
+Deleting a file will mark the URL as being unused, and the URL will not continue to work.

+## JSON Web Token (JWT) based authentication

+Some {{site.companyname}} services require setting up JSON Web Token (JWT) authentication.
+This allows the {{site.cloudname}} to verify that the end users are allowed to access a particular feature.
+JWT is a common authorization solution for web services and is documented in detail on the https://jwt.io/ website.
+For information on setting up JWT authentication, see the [JWT authentication section]({{site.baseurl}}/tinydrive/jwt-authentication/).

-## User specific root
+## User specific file access

-It is common to desire to be able to have user specific paths so that each user within a system gets its directory.
-This can be done by setting the `https://claims.tiny.cloud/drive/root` custom JWT claim to a path within {{site.accountpage}}.
+{{site.cloudfilemanager}} allows developers to set user-specific directories, so users can only see their own files.
+This can be done by setting the `https://claims.tiny.cloud/drive/root` custom JSON Web Token (JWT) claim to a path within {{site.accountpage}}.
 This path will automatically be constructed when the user is accessing {{site.cloudfilemanager}} using a JWT key with that claim.
-The user can only see and manage files within that root.
+The user can only see and manage files within that directory.

-## Security & performance
+## Security and performance

 {{site.companyname}} is aware that security is a primary concern when it comes to cloud storage.
-As a user's assets are passed back and forth between a {{site.productname}} editor instance and the S3 bucket, {{site.cloudfilemanager}} uses the user's API key and a JSON Web Token (JWT) to authenticate each data transaction.
-Each {{site.cloudfilemanager}} user will need to create their own JWT.
+As a user's assets are passed between {{site.cloudfilemanager}} and the {{site.cloudname}}, {{site.cloudfilemanager}} uses the {{site.accountname}} API key and a JSON Web Token (JWT) to authenticate each data transaction.

-## JWT

-Some cloud services for {{site.productname}} require setting up JWT authentication.
-This allows verifying that the end users are allowed to access a particular feature.
-JWT is a common authorization solution for web services and is documented in more detail at the https://jwt.io/ website.
-For more information, see the [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) section.

 ## File types

-There is a fixed set of file extensions that you can upload and these are placed in the file type categories below.
-We constantly expand these sets with new file extensions.
-We don't allow any file type to be uploaded since some extensions are problematic from a security perspective.
+There is a fixed set of file extensions (formats) that can be uploaded, and these are placed in the file type categories below.
+Some file formats are blocked as they can be a security issue.

-* `document` - doc, xls, ppt, pps, docx, xlsx, pptx, pdf, rtf, txt, key, pages, numbers
-* `audio` - wav, wave, mp3, ogg, oga, ogx, ogm, spx, opus
-* `video` - mp4, m4v, ogv, webm, mov
-* `image` - gif, jpeg, jpg, png, tif, tiff, bmp
-* `archive` - zip
+{% include plugins/tinydrive-filetypeslist.md %}

 {% include tinydrive-starter-projects.md %}